JoachimGoedhart/PlotsOfDifferences/README.md

 The differences plot can be saved as a PDF file, which can be opened and edited with Adobe Illustrator to allow for fine adjustments of the lay-out.

+More information can be found in [the preprint](http://biorxiv.org/cgi/content/short/578575v1)

 ### Running the App